 Being at the crossroads of three major winegrowing valleys, the Healdsburg area has so many great wineries that it's really hard to give general recommendations.
 Depending on what you are looking for, here are some of the many excellent choices:

-- Off the beaten path: Acorn, Kachina, Viszlay (all require appointments so please call ahead)
+- Off the beaten path: Acorn, Viszlay (both require appointments so please call ahead)

 - Close to Montemaggiore: Everett Ridge, Lambert Bridge, Passalacqua

 - Biodynamic and Organic: Michel-Schlumberger, Preston, Quivira, Truett-Hurst, and others on The Green Trail of Dry Creek Valley (map).

 - Dry Creek Valley Classics: Preston, Rafanelli, Nalle